Posted Tuesday, Aug 17, 2021

 - Try to snag a copy of the vehicle’s history and service report.
 This will tell you a lot about the maintenance and reliability of the vehicle.

-City Wide Motors has a bumper-to-bumper inspection that all our cars go through - not just those with over 100,000 miles.
-They also provide a warranty for all leased vehicles for 12 months backed by a 12,000-mile powertrain warranty.
+City Wide Motors has a bumper-to-bumper inspection that all our used car inventory go through - not just those with over 100,000 miles.
+They also provide a warranty for all financed vehicles for 12 months backed by a 12,000-mile powertrain warranty.

 Like our 2014 Chevrolet Equinox or our 2012 Dodge Journey.
 These makes and models have seen great performance to 200,000 miles and over!